Azure-Samples/media-services-v3-dotnet-core-functions-integration/Functions/README.md

 More details in the [documentation](https://docs.microsoft.com/en-us/azure/azure-functions/create-first-function-vs-code-csharp?tabs=in-process#sign-in-to-azure).

+Note : we recommend deploying the functions using VS Code as it has been successfully tested.
+Deploying them using the ARM template [azuredeploy2.json](../azuredeploy2.json) and continuous integration from GitHub seems problematic for now (functions are not visible in the deployment).

 ### Add your settings to the deployment

 Go the Azure portal, select your Azure functions deployment, go to the 'Configuration' tab, select 'Advanced Edit' and add the following entries with your values.